Last Updated on February 12, 2021 by Maggie Sutton

 The National Education Association feels that Teacher Appreciation Week is a time to honor teachers and to let them know that they make lasting impressions on the lives of their students.
 The National Parent Teacher Association wants the celebration of teachers to be at the local, state, and national level.

 Click here to download and print flyers and certificates that show how much you care.
 You can print them off and ask the principal at your school to hand them out to the teachers who make a noticeable difference in the lives of your children.
 You can also send them to school with your student.
+If you want to take it even further, why not use an express t-shirt printing service to create personalized t-shirts?
+You could give one to every student in the class so they can show their teacher just how much they appreciate them as well.

 A Simple Thank You